DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/kiuwan-sca.md

 title: "Kiuwan Scanner (SCA i.e. \"Insights\")"
 toc_hide: true
 ---
 Import Kiuwan Insights Scan in JSON format.
-Export via API endpoint as json and create a file for importing to DefectDojo.
+Export via API endpoint `insights/analysis/security` as json and create a file for importing to DefectDojo.

+### Example Code

-Data will be feched from the [Kiuwan REST API](https://static.kiuwan.com/rest-api/kiuwan-rest-api.html) like this:
+Data can be fetched from the [Kiuwan REST API](https://static.kiuwan.com/rest-api/kiuwan-rest-api.html) like this:

 ```
 import requests, json